Justice and Development Party: 2009 local elections

 The 2009 Turkish local elections took place in March 2009, during the Great Recession.
-After the success of the AK Party in the 2007 general elections, the party saw a decline in the 2009 Turkish local elections.
-In these elections the AK Party received 39% of the vote, 3% less than in the local elections of 2004.
-Still, the AK Party remained the dominating party in Turkey.
+After the success of the AKP in the 2007 general elections, the party saw a decline in the 2009 Turkish local elections.
+In these elections the AKP received 39% of the vote, 3% less than in the local elections of 2004.
+Still, the AKP remained the dominating party in Turkey.
 The second party CHP received 23% of the vote and the third party MHP received 16% of the vote.
-The AK Party won in Turkey's largest cities: Ankara and Istanbul.
+The AKP won in Turkey's largest cities: Ankara and Istanbul.

 2010 constitutional referendum

-Reforming the Constitution was one of the main pledges of the AK Party during the 2007 election campaign.
+Reforming the Constitution was one of the main pledges of the AKP during the 2007 election campaign.
 The main opposition party CHP was not interested in altering the Constitution on a big scale, making it impossible to form a Constitutional Commission (Anayasa Uzlaşma Komisyonu).
 The amendments lacked the two-thirds majority needed to instantly become law, but secured 336 votes in the 550 seat parliament – enough to put the proposals to a referendum.

 The reform package included a number of issues: such as the right of individuals to appeal to the highest court, the creation of the ombudsman's office, the possibility to negotiate a nationwide labour contract, positive exceptions for female citizens, the ability of civilian courts to convict members of the military, the right of civil servants to go on strike, a privacy law, and the structure of the Constitutional Court.
 The referendum was agreed by a majority of 58%.

 2014 elections

-In the presidential election of 2014, the AK Party's long time leader Recep Tayyip Erdoğan was elected president.
+In the presidential election of 2014, the AKP's long time leader Recep Tayyip Erdoğan was elected president.
 In the party's first extraordinary congress, former foreign minister Ahmet Davutoğlu was unanimously elected unopposed as party leader and took over as prime minister on 28 August 2014.
 Davutoğlu stepped down as prime minister on 4 May 2016 following policy disagreements with President Erdoğan.
 Presidential aide Cemil Ertem said to Turkish TV that the country and its economy would stabilize further "when a prime minister more closely aligned with President Erdoğan takes office".